 - Click on Settings (the gear icon in the right hand corner), and then click “Create Channel”

-Have you played around in IGTV at all?
-Do you think it’s going to pull users away from YouTube?
+Have you played around in IGTV yet?
+Do you think it’s going to pull users away from YouTube at all?
 Let me know what you think in the comments below.
 And, as always, if you have any questions, send them over and I’ll do my best to figure out an answer for you.